KeithRieck/PixelStrip_CircuitPython/documentation/p010_circuitpython_setup.md

 You will need a Feather RP2040, a USB C cable, and a laptop.
 Install the [Visual Studio Code](https://code.visualstudio.com/) application.
 Within Visual Studio Code (VSC), add the [CircuitPython plugin](https://marketplace.visualstudio.com/items?itemName=joedevivo.vscode-circuitpython).

-To set up your Feather, you'll need to get the UF2 file containing the [latest version of CircuitPython](https://circuitpython.org/board/adafruit_feather_rp2040/).
-Connect the micro USB cable to you Feather.
-Hold down the BOOTSEL button on the Pico before connecting the cable to your laptop.
+To set up your microcontroller, you'll need to get the UF2 file containing the [latest version of CircuitPython](https://circuitpython.org/board/adafruit_feather_rp2040/) specific for your board.
+Connect the USB cable to your board.
+Hold down the BOOTSEL button before connecting the cable to your laptop.
 A new drive should appear on the laptop.
 Drag the UFC file onto the new drive.
 After the file has loaded, unplug the cable from your laptop and then replug it.

-The Feather will appear as a new flash disk called CIRCUITPY.
+The microcontroller will appear as a new flash disk called CIRCUITPY.
 If you edit files on this volume, they will immedietly start executing under CircuitPython.
-You can restart the code at any time by clicking the "Reset" button on the Feather.
+On a Feather board you can restart the code at any time by clicking the "Reset" button.

 ## Blink Code

-In the main window, type the following:
+In the main editor window, type the following and save with the file name `main.py`:

 ```python
 from time import sleep